techypoint/techypoint.github.io/_posts/create-a-website/2020-05-11-integrate-formspree.md

 ### Further Study Material
 1. For FormsPree, you can check other functionalies on your formspree account- https://formspree.io/

-In the next tutorial, we will focus on how to create blogs for our website.
+**In the next tutorial**, we will focus on how to create blogs for our website.